[16/03/2026] ~~

 (i) if the person is the parent or intended parent of the Child, responsibility for the upbringing of the Child;

-(ii) if the person is the partner of the Child’s mother, the main responsibility (apart from any responsibility of their partner) for the upbringing of the Child;
+(ii) if the person is the partner of the Child’s mother, that person will have the main responsibility (apart from any responsibility of their partner) for the upbringing of the Child;

-(e)the partner of the Child’s overseas adopter and at the time of the Child’s entry into Great Britain, the person has or expects to have the main responsibility (apart from any responsibility of their partner) for the upbringing of the Child.”
+(e ) if the partner is of the Child’s overseas adopter and at the time of the Child’s entry into Great Britain, the person has or expects to have the main responsibility (apart from any responsibility of their partner) for the upbringing of the Child.”